TheNewStellW/vmware-operations-guide/content/Operations Management/Chapter 1 - Overview/1.1.2-purpose-driven-architecture/_index.md

 draft: false
 ---

 When you architect IaaS or Desktop as a Service ([DaaS](https://www.vmware.com/topics/glossary/content/desktop-as-a-service)), what goals do you have in mind?
-I don’t mean the design considerations, such as availability and performance best practices.
+I don't mean the design considerations, such as availability and performance best practices.
 I mean the **business result** that your architecture has to deliver, viewed from the people who paid for the architecture.

 Logically, the answer depends on what is being sold.
 You can either sell application or infrastructure, broadly speaking.